Physiological Role

 Hydration.
 Dehydration concentrates the blood and can artificially elevate hemoglobin levels.
 Conversely, overhydration dilutes it.
 Fasting and well-hydrated sampling improves measurement reliability.

 Age.
-Hemoglobin tends to decline slightly with advancing age, partly due to reduced bone marrow activity.
+Hemoglobin tends to decline slightly with advancing age.
+The causes are multiple and not all established.
 This gradual decrease reinforces the value of longitudinal monitoring.

 In the Singular Formula